 Most full-time hospital doctors are also entitled to eight days of public holiday and two days statutory holiday, or days in lieu thereof.
-The two statutory days may, by local agreement, be converted to a period of annual leave.
+The two statutory days are days of paid holiday determined by the employer.
+They may, by local agreement, be converted to a period of annual leave.

 |Grade||Annual leave entitlement||Notes|

 |Consultant (pre-2003 contract)||6 weeks|

 |Consultant (2003 contract)||6 weeks||+ 2 extra days after 7 years in the grade in England and Northern Ireland|